Granisetron Transdermal System (Sancuso®)

 Often, you can apply one patch 24-48 hours before your cancer treatment.
 You should leave the patch on for at least 24 hours after your last dose of cancer treatment for that week.
 The patch is adhesive, or sticky enough, to stay on for up to 7 days.
 Ask your care team how long you should wear the patch.

-Only remove granisetron from the pouch when you are ready to use that patch, ideally immediately before application.
+Only remove granisetron from the pouch when you are ready to use that patch, ideally right before you are ready to apply the patch.
 Do not cut the patch into smaller pieces.
 The unprinted, sticky side of the patch has two pieces of plastic film.
 Bend the patch in the middle and remove one half of the plastic film.
 Be careful not to fold the medication patch onto itself and try not to touch the sticky side.
 While holding the other half of the plastic film still on the patch, place the patch onto the skin.
 Remove the plastic and press firmly, especially around the edges.
 Wash your hands after applying the patch.

 If the patch starts to peel or come off, you can use medical tape on the edges of the patch to keep it down.
 Do not wrap or tape the entire patch.
 If the patch is damaged or comes more than halfway off, call your provider.